A school management software for after-schools

 After the developer built the product, I tested it to make sure it’s bug free.
 I also changed the CSS to make sure it is similar to the design.

 Challenges & Key Learnings

-Early adopters’ feedback is useful, however, it is still important to test the feedback with other potential users.
+Early adopters’ feedback can be vital.
+However, it is still important to test feedback with other potential users.

 Check out my other work